tfasanya79/C-Assignment-1/LABORATORY_REPORT.md

 ## 1. Problem Description

-The assignment required developing a C++ program implementing a dice game where a user challenges the computer.
+The assignment required developing a C++ program implementing a dice game where a user challenges the computer in a best-of-three rounds competition.
 Each player rolls two dice per round, and the highest sum wins the round.
 The program must include a comprehensive betting system with money management capabilities.

-**🆕 UPDATE**: The program has been amended to ensure there is always a clear winner by continuing rounds until someone has more wins than the other, eliminating tie games.

 ### Core Requirements
 - User vs Computer dice game with 2 dice per player per round
-- **🆕 UPDATED**: Continue rounds until there's a clear winner (no ties)
+- Best of 3 rounds with early termination when someone wins 2 rounds
 - Betting system with three fixed options: 100 SEK, 300 SEK, or 500 SEK
 - Money management with deposits up to 5,000 SEK per transaction
 - Clear reporting of dice rolls, round winners, and game outcomes